-The reason his death and resurrection have such power is not because death and resurrection are the greatest miracle.
-Rather it is because his death and resurrection had been preceded by the miracle that truly is the greatest of all: the miracle of the incarnation.
+The reason his death and resurrection have such power is not because resurrection is the greatest miracle.
+Rather it is because his death and resurrection had been preceded by the miracle that is truly the greatest of all: the miracle of the incarnation.
 The incarnation means his resurrection is new.
 Billions will eventually die and be resurrected into eternal life and glory; the incarnation, however, will remain unique.

 C.S.
 Lewis called the incarnation “the Grand Miracle.”
 He wrote: “The central miracle asserted by Christians is the Incarnation….
 Every other miracle prepares for this, or exhibits this, or results from this….
 It was the central event in the history of the Earth—the very thing that the whole story has been about” (Miracles, chapter 14).

-The greatest miracle of all is that wonderful, incomprehensible act by which God became man, and was born to a young Jewish girl named Mary, in a stable in Bethlehem, about 2,000 years ago during the reign of Herod the Great.
+The greatest miracle of all is that wonderful, incomprehensible act by which God became a human, and was born to a young Jewish girl named Mary, in a stable in Bethlehem, about 2,000 years ago during the reign of Herod the Great.

-Is it any surprise then that three of the four Gospels begin their record of Jesus’ work by emphasizing the wonder of his incarnation?
+Three of the four Gospels begin their record of Jesus’ work by emphasizing the wonder of his incarnation.
 Matthew records how Jesus was miraculously conceived in the womb of Mary by the power of the Holy Spirit, and that he was “God with us.”
-Luke made it clear that Jesus was the Son of God.
+Luke stated that Jesus was the Son of God.
 John described how the Eternal Word, who is God, had become flesh as Jesus Christ to dwell among us.

-The real surprise is that some Christians take so little notice of this greatest of all miracles.
+However, some Christians take little notice of this greatest of all miracles.
 A spirit of commercialism has become attached to the Christmas season.
 Disturbed by these things, some avoid the festival.
 But too often, they also forget to dedicate time to think about the message Christmas was intended to remind us of: the message of God’s greatest miracle.
 What a pity that, as a result, some forgot to rejoice in this greatest of all miracles, the birth of Jesus.

 Let us not miss the opportunity to celebrate the great miracle: to come in wonder and worship before the One who humbled himself to become a baby, a child, a human; who descended into his own creation so that by ascending again he might lift it up with him from decay and bondage into glory and freedom.